PASOK: Second government

+1989 elections

 Despite this u-turn, PASOK lost the June 1989 elections with 40% of the vote while the opposing New Democracy received 44.3%.
 PASOK had changed the electoral law before the elections, making it harder for the leading party to form a majority government, so the legislature was deadlocked.

 Another election in November produced a very similar result.
 After a brief period of a grand coalition government, in which PASOK participated, a third election in April 1990 brought New Democracy back to power.
 Despite a 7% lead in popular vote over PASOK, New Democracy could only secure a marginal majority in the Hellenic Parliament, electing 152 MPs out of a total of 300; PASOK had secured a larger number of representatives on a lower percentage of votes, as well as having a small overall lead, in the elections of 1985, under the previous electoral system.
 Its representation in the Parliament shrunk to 121 MPs in 1990.
 In opposition, PASOK underwent a leadership crisis when Andreas Papandreou was prosecuted over his supposed involvement in the Koskotas scandal.

+Third government

 He was eventually acquitted and, in a dramatic twist of fate, in the October 1993 elections led the party to another landslide victory.
 Papandreou returned to office with 47% of the vote and his re-election was considered by many a vote of confidence of the public against his prosecution.
 In November 1995, however, Papandreou's health began to deteriorate and the party was racked with leadership conflicts.